 Some of the fundamentals of the way we work with sporting bodies are the same as any other organization.
 Most of the time, they're just like every other company.
 They have the same issues, the same thoughts, the same challenges and the same desire to build a stronger culture.

-There are, however, some unique aspects in working with elite athletes that simply don’t translate to business.
+There are, however, some unique aspects in working with elite athletes.
 Here are some of the interesting and unique elements of culture in a sporting environment: